FatimaAlShraa/Readme.md/read06.md

 THere is 3 level of contrast :

-+Low Contrast (Text is harder to read when there is low contrast)
++ Low Contrast (Text is harder to read when there is low contrast)

-+High Contrast (Text is easier to read when there is higher contrast)
++ High Contrast (Text is easier to read when there is higher contrast)

-+Medium Contrast (reducing the contrast a little bit improves readability)
++ Medium Contrast (reducing the contrast a little bit improves readability)

 ### Opacity